 • National park gateway towns with a July 4 parade

-Great for combining outdoor exploration with a festive community event later.
+Good for pairing outdoor exploration with a festive community event later.

 • Theme parks with special holiday entertainment